ESO (External Secrets Operator) Breaking Change in 0.10.0

 “secret does not contain needed label ‘external-secrets.io/type: webhook’.
 Update secret label to use it with webhook”

-What does this means and how can this be fixed?
+What does this mean, and how can you fix it?

 BREAKING CHANGE